Guide to September in Iceland

 Summer slowly gives way to fall and the majority of summer tourists leave the island.
 But there is still plenty to do during September in Iceland.
 In this article, we discuss why September might just be the ideal time to travel to the Land of Fire and Ice.

-The hottest months (July & August) might be a thing of the past, but September in Iceland still has a lot of leftover summers to give.
+The hottest months (July & August) might be a thing of the past, but Iceland in September still has a lot of leftover summers to give.
 And with overcrowding tourists dwindling and peak season prices decreasing, planning a trip to Iceland in September might end up being one of the best decisions you’ve ever made.
 Let’s dig into what makes September in Iceland so great.

 The Weather in September

 Iceland’s daylight hours in September have already shortened quite a bit.
 So, if you’ve got “experiencing the midnight sun” on your Icelandic bucket list, you’ll either need to revisit traveling to Iceland in September.
 Or maybe make some amendments to your bucket list.
-But even though you might not be able to enjoy 24 hours of sunlight at a time, you will still be able to enjoy about 13 hours of daylight during September in Iceland.
+But even though you might not be able to enjoy 24 hours of sunlight at a time, you will still be able to enjoy about 13 hours of daylight in Iceland in September

 And this is great news, considering that the Iceland weather in September is still good enough that it allows for a wide variety of activities.
 Although definitely colder, the temperature still ranges between 6-11 degrees Celsius.
 The chances of snowfall are little to none.
 The infamous Icelandic winds that feel like they will “huff and puff and blow your house down” are still in the distant future.